danielTiringer/Dev-Containers/Laravel/README.md

 ### Create a Laravel app

 Creating a new Laravel application is handled by spinning up a Composer Docker container to generate it.
-The script is written into the `composer.sh` shell script.
 Keep the project name laravel (the last argument), as the containers expect to use that folder.
 Different Laravel versions can be used by appending a version number, e.g. `laravel/laravel:5.2.29`.

 ```
-sh composer.sh create-project --prefer-dist laravel/laravel laravel
+docker-compose run --rm composer create-project --prefer-dist laravel/laravel .
 ```
 Because containers are run as `root` in Ubuntu, the files created by  the composer script are owned by `root`.
 To allow local editing of the Laravel application files, change the owner of the files to the current user:
 ```